Etchmiadzin Cathedral: Setting

 The cathedral is located at the center of the Mother See of Holy Etchmiadzin, the administrative headquarters of the Armenian Apostolic Church, in the town dually known as Vagharshapat or Etchmiadzin (Ejmiatsin).
-The seventh century churches of St. Hripsime, St. Gayane, the ruined Zvartnots Cathedral, and the 17th century Shoghakat Church are all located in the came town, within short distanes from the cathedral.
+The seventh century churches of St. Hripsime, St. Gayane, the ruined Zvartnots Cathedral, and the 17th century Shoghakat Church are all located in the same town, within short distances from the cathedral.

 For much of its history, the complex around the cathedral, which includes the residence of the Catholicos (patriarch), has been known as the Monastery of Etchmiadzin (Էջմիածնի վանք).
 It was formerly surrounded by 30 ft high walls, made of brick or cob, and had eight circular towers (turrets).
 Its external appearance led 19th century visitors to widely compare it to a fortress.
 The walled monastery, a vast quadrangular enclosure, could have been accessed through four gates.

 The cathedral stood—and continues to stand—at the center of a courtyard (a quadrangle), which by Lynch's measurements in the 1890s, was 106.53 × 102.16 m, making it larger than the Trinity Great Court in Cambridge, England.
 He suggested that it may have been at the time the largest quadrangle in the world.